 The decrease in human resources expenses for the year ended March 31, 2019 was largely attributable to the lower number of FTEs during the year, 31.2 compared to 32 FTEs for the year ended March 31, 2018.
 However, as at March 31, 2019, the Organization has 33.2 FTEs with the hiring of two new Assistant Vice-Presidents to complement the existing management team.
 These new hires will add additional senior resource capacity to enable the Organization to better support the delivery of the significant number of procurements and business cases in 2019/20.
-These Assistant Vice-Presidents business during the year.
+These Assistant Vice-President positions were available due to the internal promotions of two Assistant Vice-Presidents to Vice-Presidents during the year.
 Going forward, the Organization anticipates an increase in human resources cost to reflect the increased number of employees